The Banishing poster 2021 Courtest of WestEnd Films

 The Banishing movie starts well.
 But as the mysteries begin to unfold, everything becomes a little jaded.
 The history of this 1930s haunted house is wasted.
 The haunted takeover driving its occupants wild never really peaks into an anticipated fully unbalanced motion regarding what might be hiding under the floorboards.
 Malachi’s agenda keeps the only cards of intrigue well up his sleeve.
 In addition, the film never explores his role very well.

 The Banishing is a tad underwhelming and brings nothing new to the haunted house niche.
-If you are a dead-set supernatural fan who likes small details of spooky happenings, the illusion of separate spectral plains, and religious nutters, you might find more value in this than Mother of Movies did.
+Suppose you are a dead-set supernatural fan who likes small details of spooky happenings, the illusion of separate spectral plains, and religious nutters.
+In that case, you might find more value in this than Mother of Movies did.
 My concentration waned about three-quarters in when not a lot happened.
-Most of the cast was still wandering around aimlessly wondering what was going on.
+Most of the cast was still wandering around, wondering what was happening.
 I did like the back story for Maryanne, however, but her story was pushed under when what was happening in the house was brought to light.

 On a positive note, the tension build-up was great.
 There are lots of fevered scores, dark rooms, and images appearing where they shouldn’t be.
 Performances are what kept me hanging in there.
 The central cast is comprised of Maryanne played by the wonderous Jessica Brown Findlay (Downtown Abbey.)
 Mary’s devout husband Linus worked by John Heffernan (Luther.)
 Although all facets of his character were avoidant, he did bring a smile to my face by utilizing his drinking with humorous results.
 Sean Harris’s Harry, of Mission Impossible fame, gave his usual quirky edge to proceedings.
 I half expected him to summon the soul-sucking nature of his ginger ninja army, but alas this was not to be.